jschhie/Calendar-Assistant/README.md

 ## Remark on User Input
 The program is *case-sensitive*.
-For example, 'Intro Spanish' and 'intro spanish' are regarded as different in the "Subject" field.
+For example, 'Intro to Spanish' and 'intro to spanish' are regarded as different in the "Subject" field.
+Users can also search by a key phrase (e.g., 'Spanish'), instead of the full subject name (e.g., 'Intro to Spanish').

 # Acknowledgments